R3duxLabs/TheEngineer/README.md

 ## Troubleshooting

 - If the application doesn't respond in the web interface, check the console for error messages
-- Make sure your API key is correctly set in the Secrets tab
+- Make sure your API key is correctly set in the Secrets tab (local) or Environment Variables (Render)
 - For file paths in project commands, use relative paths from the project root
+- If you experience port conflicts, the application will automatically use port 8888 for the web server and 8000 for FastAPI

 ## Customization

 You can customize the system prompt in the `main.py` file to change Claude's behavior and focus areas.

+## Environment Variables

+- `ANTHROPIC_API_KEY`: Required for connecting to the Claude API
+- `PORT`: Optional - Override the default web server port
+- `API_PORT`: Optional - Override the default FastAPI port